-20. ~~21.~~ Except for those street design cross sections shown in Section 11 on ~~Map~~ Maps 8 and 9 of the GDP, or as may be agreed to in writing by the Developer and the City, every Development Project within the GDP shall comply with the design and construction standards set forth in LCUASS and the Transportation Plan.

-21. ~~22.~~ As ~~Otherwise agreed to herein, as~~ a condition of approval of any Development Project within the GDP, the City may impose such transportation-related requirements and/or restrictions as it deems necessary based upon the conclusions of the Traffic Study for such Development Project, applicable (as defined in Section 12.1.1) provisions of the ~~Municipal Code~~ UDC and LCUASS and any applicable Special Conditions or General Conditions.

-22. ~~23.~~ Notwithstanding any conceptual information included in the GDP, street layout and alignments, access locations, intersection configurations and intersection operations (traffic control) shall be finally determined in conjunction with the review and approval of individual Development Projects within the GDP.

-23. ~~24.~~ Subject to the provisions of General Condition No. 9, if off-site right-of-way is required for transportation facilities needed to meet City ordinances, the Applicant shall submit, prior to approval of any Preliminary GDP Sketch Plat, preliminary development plan or preliminary public improvementcivil construction plans, a "Letter of Intent" from the affected off-site property owner acknowledging its intent to dedicate to the City such right-of-way, in a form acceptable to the City Attorney.

-24. ~~25.~~ Subject to the provisions of General Condition No. 9, the off-site right-of-way needed to serve each Development Project shall be acquired and dedicated to the City by the Applicant in a form acceptable to the City and at no cost to the City prior to the approval of the GDP Final Plat or final construction plans (for each project) by the Transportation Engineering Division.
-Prior to or concurrent with approval of any final subdivision-plat for any Development Project subject to the GDP, all right-of-way required by the then current City standards for said subdivision shall be dedicated to the City at no cost to the City.
+21. Except for those street design cross sections shown on Map 8 of the GDP every Development Project within the GDP shall comply with the design and construction standards set forth in LCUASS and the Transportation Plan.
+22. As a condition of approval of any Development Project within the GDP, the City may impose such transportation-related requirements and/or restrictions as it deems necessary based upon the conclusions of the Traffic Study for such Development Project, applicable provisions of the Municipal Code and LCUASS and any applicable Special Conditions or General Conditions.
+23. Notwithstanding any conceptual information included in the GDP, street layout and alignments, access locations, intersection configurations and intersection operations (traffic control) shall be finally determined in conjunction with the review and approval of individual Development Projects within the GDP.
+24. Subject to the provisions of General Condition No. 9, if off-site right-of-way is required for transportation facilities needed to meet City ordinances, the Applicant shall submit, prior to approval of any Preliminary Plat, preliminary development plan or preliminary public improvement construction plans, a "Letter of Intent" from the affected off-site property owner acknowledging its intent to dedicate to the City such right-of-way, in a form acceptable to the City Attorney.
+25. Subject to the provisions of General Condition No. 9, the off-site right-of-way needed to serve each Development Project shall be acquired and dedicated to the City by the Applicant in a form acceptable to the City and at no cost to the City prior to the approval of the Final Plat or final construction plans (for each project) by the Transportation Engineering Division.
+Prior to or concurrent with approval of any final subdivision plat for any Development Project subject to the GDP, all right-of-way required by the then current City standards for said subdivision shall be dedicated to the City at no cost to the City.
 Prior to construction of a City-funded project to improve any roadways adjacent to the GDP, the right-of-way necessary for the roadway improvements shall be dedicated by the Applicant to the City in a form acceptable to the City and at no cost to the City.

-25. ~~26.~~ Notwithstanding any information presented in the previous traffic studies for the GDP, Applicant shall provide any additional traffic information, corrections, revisions and analysis required by the City to verify compliance with applicable standards at the time of development application submittal.

-26. ~~27.~~ General ACF Regulations:

-26.1 ~~27.1~~-All Development Projects within the GDP shall comply with the ACF Regulations except as otherwise provided herein or in any applicable Special Condition of this GDP and except to the extent less restrictive regulations are adopted, in which case those less restrictive regulations shall apply.

-26.2 ~~27.2~~ In connection with development of the GDP, the following State and federal highways shall be exempt from compliance with the ACF Regulations during the Vesting Period:
+26. Notwithstanding any information presented in the previous traffic studies for the GDP, Applicant shall provide any additional traffic information, corrections, revisions and analysis required by the City to verify compliance with applicable standards at the time of development application submittal.
+27. General ACF Regulations: - 27.1 All Development Projects within the GDP shall comply with the ACF Regulations except as otherwise provided herein or in any applicable Special Condition of this GDP and except to the extent less restrictive regulations are adopted, in which case those less restrictive regulations shall apply. - 27.2 In connection with development of the GDP, the following State and federal highways shall be exempt from compliance with the ACF Regulations during the Vesting Period:

-(i) ~~(+)~~-I-25 and its interchanges (which, pursuant to City policies are presently exempt from ACF Regulations); and
+(i) I-25 and its interchanges (which, pursuant to City policies are presently exempt from ACF Regulations); and

-~~(ii) U.S. 34 and its intersections.~~
+(ii) U.S. 34 and its intersections.